johanna-einsiedler/SoDaOps/reports/README.md

 >
 > Answer:

-We used the third-party framework Arrow in our project.
-We used functionality of writing parquet format files after preprocessing from the pyarrow package to keep data types consistent between datasets as we found csv in some cases converting Int to Float when preprocessing.
+We used the third-party framework HuggingFace in our project.
+We used functionality of downloading a pretrained transformer from HuggingFace Hub and finetuning it using their Trainer functionality.
+These finetuned models are then used as our final models.

 ## Coding environment